hubtype/botonic/packages/botonic-nlu/README.md

 Parameters:

-- **`path`**: path to directory to contain the generated model. _By default will be stored under the directory `/nlu/models/` from within the directory you are running the script._
+- **`path`**: path to directory where the model will be stored. _By default will be stored under the directory `/nlu/models/` from within the directory you are running the script._

 Returns: